Frequently Asked Questions

-Are Altitude Imaging licensed and qualified for commercial drone operation?
+Is Altitude Imaging licensed, qualified and insured for commercial drone operations?

-Safety is always our top priority when operating an aerial photography drone.
+Safety is always our top priority.
 To that end, we’ve secured all of the relevant certifications required to operate drones in Australia.
 We’re fully insured and carry Public Liability Insurance, and Workers Compensation Insurance and of course our drones and vehicles are comprehensively insured.
 Here’s a list of our certifications and memberships:

 We’re a full member of the Australian Certified UAV Operators (ACUO) organisation.
 The peak industry body for the unmanned sector of aviation.

-We’re an accredited operator under the Australian Association for Unmanned Systems (AAUS), which is Australia’s largest industry advocacy group for drone operators.
+We’re an accredited operator under the Australian Association for Unmanned Systems (AAUS), which is Australia’s largest industry advocacy group for unmanned systems.

 CASA ReOC 0669